d-ries/linux-essentials/08_filters/exercises/regular_expressions/99_exercises.md

 search the manpage of grep for a solution

 ## Task 5
-Search in the bash manpage to the header name "REDIRECTION" (The text starts at the left-side line) .
+Search in the bash manpage to the header named "REDIRECTION" (The text starts at the left-side line) .
 Is this search-function case sensitive?

 ## Task 6
 Try with the same regular expression to only show hidden files from your home folder.